christophe94700/OTA--ESP826-Espota-Standalone/README.md

 # OTA- ESP826-Espota-Standalone

 Version of the tool in standalone mode for Windows.
 Unzip the archive into a directory.
-Then start the espota.exe file with the same arguments.
+Then start the espota.exe file with the same arguments as for espota.py.
 Examples:
 For the file spiffs.bin